liortal53/UCmd/README.md

 ```

 ## Contact
-For support or any additional feature requests, please report an issue, or [contact me](liortal53@gmail.com) directly.
+For support or any additional feature requests, please report an issue, or conact me directly: liortal53@gmail.com